Advisory

 Share This

 Understanding your burn rate is crucial for startups and established businesses alike.
 It helps measure how fast your company spends its cash reserves and indicates how long you can operate before needing additional funding.
-In this blog, we'll explore the concept of burn rate, how to calculate it, and why it’s important for your financial health.
+In this guide, we explore the concept of burn rate, how to calculate it, and why it is important for your financial health.

 What Is Burn Rate?

 Burn rate refers to the rate at which a company spends its available cash.
-It’s a key metric for startups, especially those not yet generating a profit.
+It is a key metric for startups, especially those not yet generating a profit.
 It helps businesses track their expenses and determine how long they can sustain operations before raising more funds or becoming cash-flow positive.

-• Gross Burn Rate: Total cash outflow in a month.
+• Gross Burn Rate: Total cash outflow in a month — every dollar that leaves your accounts, regardless of revenue.

 The burn rate is typically calculated monthly.
-Here’s a simple formula:
+Here is the formula:

 Burn Rate = (Starting Cash – Ending Cash) / Number of Months